wavefrontHQ/docs/pages/doc/query_language_getting_started.md

 <tbody>
 <tr>
 <td width="40%">
-Apply the deriv() function to show the rate of change per second:
+Add a second function.
+For example we can use the deriv() function to show the rate of change per second for the sum.
 <p><code>deriv(sum(ts(~sample.requests.total.num))</code></p> </td>
 <td width="60%"><img src="/images/v2_quickstart_deriv.png" alt="create dashboard"></td>
 </tr>